openstack-infra/infra-specs/specs/doc-publishing.rst

 Security
 --------

-The build jobs will have no special access and will only be able to put content in swift.
-The publishing job will run locally on the docs server, but will run no user-supplied code, and will constrain the publishing of content to a project-specific area.
+Zuul launchers will have full access to the docs area in AFS (similar to current situation with full access to FTP site).

 Testing
 -------